Template Image

 Attention Campus Organizations!

 Are you having an event or meeting and don’t want to send your food waste to the landfill?
-The Student Compost Coorperative is here to help you.
-We welcome you to bring out any food waste from your event to the SCC for composting.
+The Compost Cooperative and Gardens is here to help you.
+We welcome you to bring out any food waste from your event to the CCG for composting.
 We have rolling food waste bins for signout if you need them.
 Please contact the current coordinator below to arrange bin pick up/drop off and food waste composting.

 Sign Up for Composting Orientation